on orders over $50

 When milk is collected from goats, it is in its natural, raw state.
 This raw goat milk contains lots of valuable vitamins, minerals, enzymes, proteins, fatty acids, probiotics, and electrolytes.
 Many people prefer to drink their milk raw because of all these benefits.

 But milk that is not from healthy animals or milk that is not obtained in a clean facility with proper cleanliness procedures can be contaminated by bacteria.
 Because of the possibility of contamination and the prevalence of confinement dairies, much of the milk in America is pasteurized.
 Pasteurization is designed to kill any potential pathogens that have infected the milk.
-Unfortunately, it also kills many of the healthy enzymes and probiotics that are heat sensitive and therefore destroyed by the pasteurization process.
+Unfortunately, it also wipes out many of the healthy enzymes and probiotics that are heat sensitive and therefore destroyed by the pasteurization process.

 The Jonas family drinks our milk raw because we know the health of the goats and that they are raised on pasture with sunshine.
 We also know these healthy goats are milked cleanly and the milk is immediately chilled down.
 But in the state of Indiana, where our farm is based, it is illegal to sell raw milk for human consumption.
 We have our pet food license and have sold raw milk to deer farms, dog breeders, cat rescues, and other pet lovers.
 We regularly get back reports that these animals are thriving.